-During the Olympic Games of 1972, 17 people were killed in a terrorist incident.
-But there is an even darker past beneath the surface.
 Situated 10 miles from the city, Dachau was the first concentration camp constructed.
 The wrought iron gates still carry the mocking words “Arbeit macht frei”.
-It’s a horrible place but also an important memorial to all those people who suffered and died there.
+It’s a horrible place but also an important site to remember the atrocities.

 Comments